In conversation with Emin Ide

 To kick things off, could you tell us a little about yourself?

-My philosophy in life can essentially be summed up in Paulo Coelho’s words, ‘Be brave.
+My philosophy in life can essentially be summed up in Paulo Coelho’s words: “Be brave.
 Take risks.
-Nothing can substitute for experience.’
-To keep making headway in sales or otherwise, you must keep an optimistic view, pick yourself up after every fall and continue being fearless.
+Nothing can substitute for experience.”
+To keep making headway in sales or otherwise, you must keep an optimistic outlook, pick yourself up after every fall and continue being fearless.
 I am passionate about sales, and much of it, I believe, has shaped my personality and drive.

 I was born in the city of Yalova, which is an hour away from Istanbul.
 After I graduated from university, I moved to Istanbul.
 I have been married for 10 years and have a 4-year-old daughter named Yaz.
-My daughter’s name, Yaz, means ‘summer’ in Turkish.
-We named her so as we, my wife and I, are both fans of the summer season and summer activities, such as going on a vacation, swimming, wave surfing, boat tripping in the Aegean Sea, camping and diving.
+Yaz, means ‘summer’ in Turkish.
+We chose this name as we (my wife and I) are both fans of the summer season and summer activities such as going on vacation, swimming, wave surfing, boat tripping in the Aegean Sea, camping and diving.
 When we call our daughter by her name, it brings back all the good memories.
 It is always the summer season for the Ide family!
 I also like to read books, travel, meet new people and explore new cultures.
-In addition, I am proud of my cooking skills, I like to cook Turkish cuisine and serve my friends and family over weekends.
+In addition, I am proud of my cooking skills, I like to cook Turkish cuisine and serve it to my friends and family at the weekends.

 How would you describe your path to Lindström and the journey so far?